 Performance of ‘The List’

-The YTD price return of ‘The List’ was down from the previous week with a return of +3.5% (capital).
+Last week, the average price return of ‘The List’ was up with a return of +13.6% YTD (capital).

 SYMBOL COMPANY YLD PRICE YTD % DIV YTD % STREAK